How Upskilling Your Team Benefits Your Organization?

 For example, you may have instructional designers on your team who would benefit by enrolling in an intensive E-Learning Certificate program.

 You may be looking at the expense of upskilling training and decide it isn’t worth the investment.
 But it doesn’t have to cause a tremendous financial setback.
 You can upskill employees on a shoestring budget if you get creative.
-There are many ways to reskill corporate learners using a classroom setting, online learning content, or using your current employees to assist in creating upskilling training.
+There are many ways to reskill corporate learners, such as using a classroom setting, online learning content, or using your current employees to assist in creating upskilling training.

 How to Implement Upskilling Training?